Notable People

 William Rosenberg: The Founder Who Turned Doughnuts Into a Franchise Machine

-William Rosenberg mattered not only because he founded Dunkin', but because he helped make franchising itself into a scalable American growth system.
+William Rosenberg founded Dunkin' and helped make coffee, doughnuts, and franchising into a repeatable American growth system.

 William Rosenberg is easy to flatten into a comforting brand myth.
 He founded Dunkin'.
 He understood that Americans like coffee and doughnuts.
 The chain spread everywhere.
 That version is not false.
 It is simply too small.